nmbr73/Fetch-n-Fuse/README.md

 ## Fetch a Shader

-In your working copy do a ...
+In your working copy do (on Windows as parameters to `python3` maybe) a ...
 ```
 ./fetch --id <TOYID>
 ```